What is rendering?

 You need a compressed movie that will be played on the web, or used for DVD or Blu-ray disc.

 To create a high-quality movie file that is compressed for the web, DVD, or Blu-ray disc, encode it using the Adobe Media Encoder.
-See The Adobe Media Encoder.
+See Render and export with Adobe Media Encoder.

 Some kinds of exporting don’t involve rendering and are for intermediate stages in a workflow, not for final output.
 For example, you can export a project as an Adobe Premiere Pro project by choosing File > Export > Adobe Premiere Pro Project.
 The project information is saved without rendering.
 In general, data transferred through Dynamic Link is not rendered.